kasper573/ecs/README.md

 ### Production

+- Have docker set up on your system
-- Run `docker-compose up` to install postgres, node api and web server for production.
+- Run `docker-compose up -d` to install postgres, node api and web server for production.
   Open [http://localhost](http://localhost) to view the dockerized editor in the browser.

 ## Other scripts